 20. Start a 24-Hour Online Consignment Store

 Lisa Batra, Founder and CEO, My Kid’s Threads, LLC

 My favorite online business idea is a service that solves a problem, gives back to the environment, and can financially assist any charity across the U.S. I started My Kid’s Threads, an online consignment service that features amazing, high-end designer children’s clothing for purchase or consignment, after working 15 years in ecommerce for Fortune 500 companies.
 Busy families love the convenience of shopping online, saving money, and giving back to charities or earning some cash for their kids’ outgrown clothing.

 21. Create a Global Search Directory for Crowdfunding Websites

 Jay Berkman, The JLC Group

-The idea is simple: a global search directory that lists the nearly 2000 crowdfunding sites, as well as the hundreds of 3rd party sites that are designed to help those seeking to raise money (for business startups, charitable causes, political campaigns etc).
+The idea is simple: a global search directory that lists the nearly 2,000 crowdfunding sites as well as the hundreds of third-party sites that are designed to help those seeking to raise money (for business startups, charitable causes, political campaigns, etc.).